Playing Mona Lisa: Plot

 Everything goes wrong all at once in gifted 23-year-old pianist Claire Goldstein's life.
 San Francisco has an earthquake, she loses her apartment, her boyfriend Jeremy dumps her and she misses out on an important piano competition.

 Claire is forced to move home with her parents (Marlo Thomas, Elliott Gould), where sister Jenine (Molly Hagan) is busy planning a wedding.
 Claire's mom is into the occult, her teacher (Harvey Fierstein) tries to arrange auditions and friends try to hook her up with a new romantic prospect, Eddie, adding to the complications in her life.

 Production

 Development and writing

 Based on Marni Freedman's play Two Goldsteins on Acid.

 Filming

 The film was shot on location in San Francisco in the spring of 1999.

 Musical score

 Composed by Carlos Rodriguez the film's score includes a variety of music.
 From contemporary songs to classical piano, salsa, and polka.

 Release

 The film screened at the U.S. Comedy Arts Festival in Aspen, Colorado February 9–13, 2000.
-It later screened at the Gen Art Film Festival in New York City April 26 - May 2, 2000, and was shown at the at Stony Brook Film Festival July 19–29, 2000.
+It later screened at the Gen Art Film Festival in New York City April 26 - May 2, 2000, and was shown at the Stony Brook Film Festival July 19–29, 2000.
 It opened in San Francisco on October 27, 2000.

 The DVD for the film was released on April 17, 2001 by Buena Vista Pictures Distribution.